-Testing soil & air safety after tornadoes
+Testing soil & air safety after St. Louis tornadoes

 Evaluating the soil and air quality for contaminants to help St. Louis rebuild.